 SweepState contains affiliate links.
 When you register through them, we may earn a commission at no additional cost to you.
 That revenue supports editorial work, documented checks, and site maintenance.
 Affiliate relationships do not purchase rankings, review conclusions, or page placement.

-Ratings and state notes follow our published methodology, which may include operator-term review, source checks, redemption evidence status, and support review.
+Ratings and state notes follow our published methodology, which may include operator-term review, source checks, redemption source status, and support-channel review.

 Source: National Council on Problem Gambling.
 Last checked 2026-05-03.
 SweepState is an informational review site and does not provide counseling, treatment, crisis support, or medical advice.